keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

 # extra configuration options

-* optionally to ignore laptimes or sort by class for a certain server you can create a file in the server root with the name "discordbotcfg.json" in the file add the following lines, an example can be found in the config folder, to define wich car goes in what class make a class entry like above and add the classnames for the car in there within "" seperated by , :
+* optionally to ignore laptimes, shmoovin scores or sort by class for a certain server you can create a file in the server root with the name "discordbotcfg.json" in the file add the following lines, an example can be found in the config folder, to define wich car goes in what class make a class entry like above and add the classnames for the car in there within "" seperated by , :
 ```
 {
 "showlaptimes":"True",
+"showshmoovin":"False"
 "classes":{
     "2017":["ks_ferrari_sf70h"],
     "2010":["lotus_exos_125_s1"],